10 signatures reached

 How it will be delivered

 This call to action has been launched in Leinster House on End Poverty Day 17 October 2017.
-ATD Ireland & other goups are collecting signatures in the months following the UN Day.
-The UN Social Justice Day (20 Feb 2018) will be a first deadline to assess this mobilisation.
+ATD Ireland & other goups are now collecting signatures.
+The 16 March 2018 (deadline for submissions) will also be a first date to assess this mobilisation.
 Responding to the feedback this call generates from citizens around the country, ATD plans to initiate a dialogue with the signatories and with the team of the Minister Regina Doherty in charge of the preparation of the plan.